fsharp/fsharp.github.io/_posts/2016-10-31-dotnetcore_sdk_group.md

 ### Basics
 {:.no_toc}

-- Support for .NET Core Sdk preview3 (next version)
+- Support for .NET Core SDK preview3 (next version)
-- Msbuild based, fsproj
+- MSBUILD based, fsproj
   - Sdk+compiler from nuget package
 - Supported OS: same as .NET Core Sdk
 - Must be possibile to use normal workflow from sdk